juancarlospaco/nim-chonker/README.md

-# nim-chonker
+# Chonker

-Your Arch Linux is too fat
+- Chonker: Your Arch Linux is too fat.
+Lets make it lightweight...